Nandaka/PixivUtil2/readme.txt

       - Please modify _html.py from mechanize library, search for 'def unescape_charref(data, encoding):' and replace with patch in http://pastebin.com/5bT5HFkb.
+  Q5.
+I got '<library_name> module no found error'
+      - Download the library from the source (see links from the Requirements section) and copy the file into your Lib\site-packages directory.
+      - Or use pip install (google on how to use).

 C.Log Messages:
 - HTTPError: HTTP Error 404: Not Found